NickGatti/X3D-HTML-GENERATOR/README.md

 ```

 #### At the bottom of the body:
-Then this JavaScript must be inserted before we include the script that appends the buttons, or else we get errors (like jQuery)
+Then this JavaScript must be inserted before we include the script that appends the buttons, or else we get errors (like jQuery).

-These values represent how button appending will work
+These values represent how button appending will work.

 ```html
 <script type="text/javascript">